StenaIT/stenajs-webui/CONTRIBUTING.md

 ## Libraries of choice

 - `emotion` and `styled-system` is used for all styling.
 - Hooks over HOC:s.
-All new components should use hooks instead.
+All components should use hooks.
 - Font Awesome is used for all icons.

 ### Resources